pouryany/HuangLabAssessment/readme.md

     ## 5 Pros… 89    294   5.52e-2 2        0.0244         0.0102   0.242  0.607
     ## # … with 1 more variable: KEGGID <chr>

 The three genes cluster repsent different functionalities.
-Cluster 1 is associated with T cell receptor pathway and Th17 cell differentiation.
-Cluster 2 is associated with several signaling pathways including Wnt, Calcium, Phospolipase D, cAMP.
-Cluster 3 is associated with Focal adhesion.
-Endocrine resistance, ECM-receptor interaction
+Cluster 1 (Red) is associated with T cell receptor pathway and Th17 cell differentiation.
+Cluster 2 (Blue) is associated with several signaling pathways including Wnt, Calcium, Phospolipase D, cAMP.
+Cluster 3 (Green) is associated with Focal adhesion.
+Endocrine resistance, ECM-receptor interaction.
+Looking back at the sample classes we can identify particular tumor subtypes that are associated with individual functions.

 A similar analysis on the protein data identifies two row clusters for proteins levels.
 The larger cluster associates with several pathways including Wnt signaling.
-For space limitations, we only provide the end image here.
+For space limitations, we only provide the end-product image here.
 Interested readers may investigate the code `ModelBasedProtCluster.R`.

 <img src="images/Model-basedProteinCluster.jpg" alt="Clustering of Protein Levels and Samples" width="75%" />
 <p class="caption">